carlosschults/my-blog-source/_posts/2018-01-23-code-review-vs-pair-programming.md

 It's not about lack of trust.
 It's about recognizing that programming is hard and sometimes, just one brain isn't up to the task.

-[Learn more how CodeIt.Right can help you automate code reviews and improve the quality of your code.][12]

 [2]: https://www.cs.umd.edu/projects/SoftEng/ESEG/papers/82.78.pdf
 [3]: https://blog.codinghorror.com/code-reviews-just-do-it/
 [4]: https://blog.nelhage.com/2010/06/i-hate-code-review/